Starplex Cinemas

-Starplex Cinemas was a Dallas-based American movie theater chain which had 34 locations across the United States at its height.
+Starplex Cinemas was a Dallas-based, American movie-theater chain which at it height had 34 locations across the United States.
 In 2012, Showbiz Cinemas acquired the Starplex location in Kingwood, Texas.
 Later, Starplex merged with Showplex Cinemas.
-Starplex was among the major theatres to pull The Interview after threats were made.
-On July 14, 2015, it was announced that Starplex would be acquired by AMC Theatres with many operating now as AMC Classic as of mid-2017.
+Starplex was among the major theaters to pull The Interview after threats were made.
+On July 14, 2015, it was announced AMC Theatres would acquire Starplex, with many former Starplex theaters operating as AMC Classic by mid 2017.